 - The candidate should prepare a written research proposal (electronic version) to be distributed to the members of the committee by the Graduate Program Coordinator, at least a week prior to the examination.

-- The research proposal should be of maximum 3000 words, typed single-spaced, in a single column format in a 12 pt font.
+- The research proposal should be of maximum 10 pages, typed single-spaced, in a single column format in a 12 pt font.
 It should have 6 sections as follows:

 - Background material and literature survey

 - Description of the project and its objectives

 - Description of research methodology, mathematical models, analytical or numerical solution methods, and preliminary results

 - Experimental procedure (if applicable) and/or validation of models

 - At the beginning, the candidate will be invited to describe his or her particular research program in 15 to 20 minutes

 - A 45 minutes to one hour period of questions on matters related to the research will then follow.

 - After a short break, questioning of a more general nature will be resumed.
 The general session will also last of about 45 to 60 minutes.
 The purpose of the break is to give the candidate a brief rest, and to ensure a change in the direction of the questioning.